-Shouldn't the People Who Build Cities Be Able to Live in Them?tags: Manhattan, affordable housing
+Shouldn't the People Who Build Cities Be Able to Live in Them?News at Home

 In the past few weeks, the headlines glared: “These Are The Foreigners Buying Up American Real Estate,” in Forbes magazine; “Chinese Lead Way as Foreigners Step Up Purchases of U.S. Homes,” in The Wall Street Journal; “Wealthy foreigners trade London homes for New York,” in The Telegraph U.K. And there were headlines in The New York Times.
 Headlines were not limited to the U.S. real estate.
 Similar headlines glared in Australia: “One in eight homes now foreign bought, report finds,” in the Sydney Morning Herald.
 As an amateur genealogist, who has researched and uncovered ancestors in colonial New York, New Yorkers who were both nobles related to the British royals and enslaved African-descended people and workers, I am not surprised that this trend is happening in places that were former colonies.
 These places have a history of real estate that was owned by a few, mostly royals and nobles, and made oppressive for the masses.

 Recently, there has been discussion in New York and other cities about affordable housing for people who are workers.
 On one side of the discussion is the explosion of expensive luxury housing for the world’s millionaires and billionaires, the 1 percent and the absence of housing affordable to others.
 But this discussion is graver; it overlooks that renters, lease holders, even high end market renters, those paying premium high rents, are vulnerable in the current market, because they are “renters,” not “owners.”